-The one exception to the above is Coleman gas threaded canisters.
-At least for the ones with the orange label Coleman canisters do not work with many brands of stoves.
+The one exception to the above is Coleman gas canisters.
+At least for the Coleman canisters with the orange label, Coleman canisters do not work consistently with many brands of stoves.
+You can however use Coleman canisters which are very cheap at Walmart to refill other canisters.
+See: Refilling Backpacking Canisters II.

 For cold weather, the brand of gas you buy does make a difference.
 Typically, gas canisters contain some blend of propane mixed with either "plain" butane (n-butane) or isobutane.
 Some canister brands contain all three gasses.
 For cold weather use, you generally want a canister with as little n-butane as possible.
 Even though propane is the best cold weather gas, I'd take a canister with 10% propane and 90% isobutane over a canister with 30% propane and 70% n-butane.
 Why?
 Because the propane will burn off at a faster rate than the n-butane, leaving you with nothing but n-butane toward the end of your canister.
 Butane is a poor performer in cold weather.